GoogleChrome/web.dev/src/site/content/en/blog/multi-screen-window-placement/index.md

 Are you planning to use the Multi-Screen Window Placement API?
 Your public support helps the Chrome team to prioritize features and shows other browser vendors how critical it is to support them.

-- Share how you plan to use it on the [WICG Discourse thread][wicg-discourse]
+- Share how you plan to use it on the [WICG Discourse thread][wicg-discourse].
-- Send a tweet to [@ChromiumDev][cr-dev-twitter] with the [`#WindowPlacement`](https://twitter.com/search?q=%23WindowPlacement&src=typed_query&f=live)
-  hashtag and let us know where and how you are using it.
+- Send a tweet to [@ChromiumDev][cr-dev-twitter] using the hashtag [`#WindowPlacement`](https://twitter.com/search?q=%23WindowPlacement&src=typed_query&f=live) and let us know where and how you are using it.
 - Ask other browser vendors to implement the API.

 ## Helpful links {: #helpful }